 Many users prefer to stream their favorite content on their laptops rather than on their smartphones.
-The more immersive viewing experience and the ability to watch videos in 4K chooses PC is even more apparent.
+The more immersive viewing experience and the ability to watch videos in 4K chooses PC are even more apparent.

 Following this tradition, recently, I opened Chrome and was about to play a popular TV series online.
-However, I noticed one major issue bugging the entire experience — the browser couldn’t play the audio.
+However, I noticed one major issue bugging the entire experience — the browser couldn’t play audio.

 To be double sure, I tried a slew of other apps, and they were able to play the audio without any fuss.
 So all this made one clear- the issue was with the Chrome browser itself.

 Furthermore, it turned out quite a few concerning users are facing this issue.
 Fortunately, a few workarounds exist that should help you fix Google Chrome has no sound or audio issues.
 So without further ado, let’s check them out.

 In this section, we will be verifying three necessary Chrome audio settings.
 These involve checking the tab’s mute option, verifying that Chrome can play audio across websites, and checking the browser’s Sound Mixer settings.

 Here are the steps to check if the site is Unmute in the browser:

 - Launch the Chrome browser and right-click on the tab that isn’t playing audio.

 - If you get the Unmute option, then it means that you have muted the tab.